Skip to main content

 Use Cases:

-• NLP: We can use sentence similarity, word masking, next word prediction, or any sort of augmented sentence
+• NLP: you can use sentence similarity, word masking, next word prediction, or any sort of augmented sentence

-• Images: We can use cropping, flipping, color distortion, etc
+• Images: you can use cropping, flipping, color distortion, etc

 Popular Frameworks: